Cursus honorum

 These rules were altered and flagrantly ignored in the course of the last century of the Republic.
-For example, Gaius Marius held consulships for five years in a row between 104 BC and 100 BC.
+For example, Gaius Marius held consulships for five years in a row between 104 and 100 BC.
 He was consul seven times in all, also serving in 107 and 86.
 Officially presented as opportunities for public service, the offices often became mere opportunities for self-aggrandizement.
 The constitutional reforms of Sulla between 82 and 79 BC required a ten-year interval before holding the same office again for another term.